ZAM1997/House-Sale-Price-Penalized-Regression-XGBRegressor/README.md

 * **RMSE:** Root Mean Squared Error

 ### Quantitative analysis:
-* **Metrics used to evaluate the final model**:
+#### Metrics used to evaluate the final model:
 * **Root Mean Squared Error(RMSE)**
 * **Training Data**
   * RMSE = 0.11
 * **Validation Data**
   * RMSE = 0.125

 ### Graphs
 * **Distplot:** The plot provides the distribution of the target variable
-* **Probability Plot:** The plot provides information whether the target variable follows normal distribution
+* **Probability Plot:** The plot provides information on whether the target variable follows the normal distribution
-* **Regression Plot:** The plot highlightes the relationship between target varibale and one of the prominent independent variable i.e. Living Area
+* **Regression Plot:** The box plot gives the Sale prices of the houses over the years as well as concerning different Neighborhood
 * **Box Plot:** The box plot gives the Sale prices of the houses over the years as well as with respect to different Neighborhood
-* **Correlation HeatMap:** The correaltion heatmap gives the correlation between all the numerical features, we are interested correlation between dependent variable and independent variables
+* **Correlation HeatMap:** The correlation heatmap gives the correlation between all the numerical features, we are interested correlation between the dependent variable and independent variables
 * **Bar Graph:** The bar graph provides the missing data percentage for the top 20 independent variables

 ### Ethical considerations:
-* **Math issues**:*** Few input columns have been transformed based on their contribution to the model and the categorical variables are subjected to Label Encoding.
-Hence, interpretation can be a hard.
-Also, the concept of red-lining can cause bias with respect to Neighborhood
+* **Math issues**: Few input columns have been transformed based on their contribution to the model and the categorical variables are subjected to Label Encoding.
+Hence, interpretation can be hard.
+Also, the concept of red-lining can cause bias concerning Neighborhood
-* **Real World Risks**:
-* If this model is used to make business decisions, it might not be accurate due to the variable importance measure and can severly impact the outcome
+* **Real World Risks:** If this model is used to make business decisions, it might not be accurate due to the variable importance measure and can severely impact the outcome